BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 2. Postman

-Postman is a comprehensive API development and testing platform designed to simplify the process of building, testing, and documenting APIs.
-While its main use case is API testing, Postman is also commonly leveraged for integration testing.
-You can easily create test suites that cover API endpoints to test integration scenarios with external digital services.
+Postman is a comprehensive API development and testing platform designed to simplify building, testing, and documenting APIs.
+Beyond API testing, it is commonly used for integration testing by creating test suites covering endpoints and external service interactions.

 Highlight Features:

-• Support the entire API testing lifecycle from API test creation, management, execution, to reporting
+• Supports the entire API testing lifecycle: creation, management, execution, and reporting

-• Primarily designed for RESTful APIs, although it can also handle SOAP requests to a certain extent.
+• Primarily designed for RESTful APIs, with some SOAP support

-• Allow for API mocking creation to simulate the behavior of backend services in case they are not yet available.
+• API mocking to simulate backend behavior when services are unavailable

 • Data-driven testing supported

-Pricing: Postman pricing starts from $14/month per user (Basic plan), billed annually.
-There is also a Free plan for testers to experiment with the Platform without initial commitments.
+Pricing: Starts from $14/month per user (Basic plan), billed annually.
+A Free plan is also available.

 3. SoapUI

 SoapUI is a popular open-source tool used for testing web services, including SOAP and REST APIs.
-It is also commonly used as an integration testing tool with a user-friendly graphical interface that allows users to create test cases, define test steps, and configure test data easily.
+It is widely used for integration testing thanks to its user-friendly interface that allows users to create test cases, define test steps, and configure test data.

 Highlight Features:

-• Offers a wide range of assertion types to validate API responses, including status codes, content, headers, and more
+• Wide range of assertions to validate API responses (status codes, content, headers, etc.)

-• Scripting mode to create custom logic and automate complex test scenarios.
+• Scripting mode for custom logic and complex test automation

 4. Citrus

-Citrus is an open-source Java-based integration testing framework designed for automated integration testing of messaging systems, APIs, databases, and so much more.
-It is tailored for testing scenarios that involve interactions between different components and systems in an enterprise architecture.
+Citrus is an open-source Java-based integration testing framework designed for automated testing of messaging systems, APIs, databases, and more.
+It is well-suited for enterprise-grade scenarios involving multiple interacting systems.

 Source: Citrus Framework